standardrhyme/mp1/README.md

 ##### If an error of the following form (plot.go:7:2: cannot find package "github.com/go-echarts/go-echarts/v2/charts" in any of: /usr/local/Cellar/go/1.17/...) is triggered, run `export GO111MODULE=on`.

 ### Step 3: Interact with Command Line
-A) Enter the Integer Code corresponding to the type of Gossip protocol you wish you implement, and press `ENTER`.
+A) Enter the Integer Code corresponding to the type of Gossip protocol you wish to implement, and press `ENTER`.
  - `1`: Push
  - `2`: Pull
  - `3`: Push/Pull Original